Petr Vondráček: Biography

 Vondráček began martial arts at the age of 14.
 At the instigation of his mother, he entered a school of Shotokan Karate.
-Then he went to Kickboxing-Full Contact training.
+Then he started full-contact kickboxing training.
 In amateur kickboxing, he won many battles.
-He later became five-time champion of the Czech Republic, European Champion and World Champion in Full Contact.
+He later became five-time champion of the Czech Republic, European Champion and World Champion in full-contact.

 Career

 Kickboxing

-In 1999, he became vice World Kickboxing Association (WKA) World Champion, he met another Czech Dan Waciakowski but lost on points in this fight.
-Vondráček was chosen to be part of the eight fighters K-1 tournament taking place in Prague but due to a foot injury, could not take part.
+In 1999, Vondráček became vice World Kickboxing Association (WKA) World Champion.
+He faced another Czech Dan Waciakowski but lost on points in this fight.
+Vondráček was chosen to be part of the eight fighters K-1 tournament in Prague but, due to a foot injury, could not take part.

 In 2002, he was invited to Italy to participate in the qualifying tournament for the K-1.
 He made a sensational performance, winning his three fights by knockout in the tournament.
-This performance earned him the attention of the Japanese organizers and participated in several prestigious K-1 Grand Prix.
-At a good time, a sad chapter in his career occurred, Petr Vondracek spent several months in prison.
+This earned him the attention of the Japanese organizers and participated in several prestigious K-1 Grand Prix.
+At a good time, a sad chapter in his career occurred, Vondracek spent several months in prison.
 On his return he never found his true level and remained long without a coach.
 Since 2004 he has struggled to return to form.

 He beat Radu Spinghel on 10 November 2012 in Craiova, Romania in a non-tournament at the SuperKombat World Grand Prix 2012 Final Elimination.